-Swimming caters for three impairment groups - physical, visual and intellectual.
+World Para Swimming caters for three impairment groups - physical, intellectual and vision.

-The sport class names in Swimming consist of a prefix “S”, “SM”, or “SB” and a number.
-The prefixes stand for the event and the number indicates the sport class the athlete competes in the respective event.
+The sport class names in swimming consist of a prefix “S” or “SB” and a number.
+The prefixes stand for the strokes and the number indicates the sport classes.

 The prefixes stand for: